kaizencycle/Mobius-Substrate/docs/archive/legacy/communications/press/press_release_c119_return.md

 ---

-### About Kaizen OS
+### About Mobius Systems

-Kaizen OS is an open-source, federated operating system for integrity-backed universal basic income, AI governance, and restorative justice.
+Mobius Systems is an open-source, federated operating system for integrity-backed universal basic income, AI governance, and restorative justice.
 Founded in 2025 by Michael "Kaizen" Judan, it combines blockchain technology, multi-agent AI consensus, and matrilineal governance principles to create a civilization-scale alternative to extractive capitalism.

 **Mission:** *"We heal as we walk."*